-Pursuant to the May 26th Mayoral Proclamation to Further Promulgate Emergency Orders During the State of Emergency Due to COVID-19, the New Orleans Health Department further provides the following specific directives and guidance to best mitigate the further spread of COVID-19 in New Orleans, effective May 28, 2021:
+Pursuant to the May 26th Mayoral Proclamation to Further Promulgate Emergency Orders During the State of Emergency Due to COVID-19, the New Orleans Health Department further provides the following specific directives and guidance to best mitigate the further spread of COVID-19 in New Orleans, effective July 23, 2021:

-- 1. As defined by the Center for Disease Control and Prevention ("CDC") and adopted by the City of New Orleans, a gathering refers to a planned or spontaneous event, indoors or outdoors, with a small number of people participating or a large number of people in attendance such as a community event or gathering, concert, festival, conference, parade, wedding, or sporting event.
+As defined by the Center for Disease Control and Prevention ("CDC") and adopted by the Cityof New Orleans, a gathering refers to a planned or spontaneous event, indoors or outdoors, with a small number of people participating or a large number of people in attendance such asa community event or gathering, concert, festival, conference, parade, wedding, or sporting event.
 The City of New Orleans further considers gatherings to include any time when members of different households congregate for any reason not otherwise set forth in these guidelines.
-All indoor public and private gatherings shall be limited to 250 individuals and outdoor public and private gatherings shall be limited to 500 individuals.
-All individuals in indoor and outdoor gatherings must wear masks according to mask guidelines above.
-While attending such gatherings, individuals who do not live in the same household must maintain six feet in distance between themselves.
-Individuals who live in the same household are not required to maintain social distancing between themselves. - 2.
-Any gathering that exceeds the limits of 250 individuals indoors/500 individuals outdoors are subject to the following limitations: - Indoor events may operate at 50% of capacity without requirements for masking or distancing, OR at 100% of capacity if all participants wear masks through the duration of the event (except while actively eating or drinking). - Outdoor events may operate at 75% of capacity without requirements for masking or distancing, OR at 100% of capacity if all participants wear masks through the duration of the event (except while actively eating or drinking).
+All indoor public and private gatherings shall be limited to 250 individuals and outdoor public and private gatherings shall be limited to 500 individuals, except as provided in subsection 2 below.
+All individuals in indoor and outdoor gatherings are strongly recommended to wear a face covering over the nose and mouth at all times (except while actively eating or drinking).

+2. Any gathering that exceeds the limits of 250 individuals indoors or 500 individuals outdoors are subject to the following limitations: